 Welcome to another segment of our Must Know Strategies of Growing Your Fan Base in 2020.
 Be sure to follow along and sign up to receive each of the 20 articles of our series as they’re released straight to your inbox.

-It’s exciting to have a release ready to go live, especially a music video that you’ve put a lot of work into planning, filming and editing.
-There are a few things you need to keep in mind when uploading your videos to YouTube because there is nothing worse than getting a less than adequate number of views on a video you worked so hard to create.
+It’s exciting to have a release ready to go live, especially a music video that you’ve put a lot of work into planning, filming, and editing.
+There are a few things you need to keep in mind when uploading your videos to YouTube because there is nothing worse than getting less than an adequate number of views on a video you worked so hard to create.